 Another piece of metal exploded up through the floor board.
 All of the Humvees had sandbags on the floor.
 We’d placed them there for a little extra protection.
-It was the sandbags that helped save the driver’s life.
-The shrapnel ripped through the floorboard and sandbags, and through the back of the driver’s chair.
+The sandbags helped save the driver’s life.
+The shrapnel ripped through the floorboard, sandbags, and through the back of the driver’s chair.
 The driver was wearing a flak vest.
-It was the vest that stopped the shrapnel and saved her life.
+The vest stopped the shrapnel and saved her life.
 It still struck her with enough force to knock her face first into the steering wheel and break her nose.

-I understand she got the Purple Heart for that, and confessed she felt like a fool receiving it for something so minor.
+I understand she got the Purple Heart for that, and she confessed she felt like a damn fool receiving it for something so minor.

 Shortly after clearing that minefield, we stopped for the night.
 There were still mines in the area, and I remember soldiers marking them.
 We’d long since run out of yellow tape, and they were using the next best thing, toilet paper.

 I remember my father telling me of seeing artillery rounds arching across the sky when he was in the Army.
-Now I got to see them move like stars up and then down on their
+Now I got to see what he’d seen and how they moved like stars up and then down on their

 Then the guns went silent.
 The General called everyone together and explained the cease-fire was in effect, to get our maintenance done, get some food, and then go to sleep.